Q: What are you doing to keep campers safe during the COVID-19 pandemic?

 Q: Can my camper sign up for two weeks of camp?

 A: Campers are allowed to sign up for a second week of Camp only if availability allows.
-Please call the office at 971-230-2923 if interested.
+Please call our Program Administrative Coordinator, Kathy Werschkul at 971-230-2923 if interested.

 Q: How do I know which program to sign my camper up for?

-A: Unless approved by the Programs Director all first time campers must sign up for Main Camp.
-If you are registering a returning camper and are unsure of which program(s) they are approved for please call 971-230-2931 or email the Programs Director, Kayla Plessinger at email@example.com.
+A: Unless approved by the Programs Director, all first time campers must sign up for Main Camp.
+If you are registering a returning camper and are unsure of which program(s) they are approved for please call our Programs Director, Kayla Plessinger at 971-230-2931 or email her at Kayla@mhkc.org.

 FORMS & PAYMENTS